May 10, 2018, 1:39:16 PM CDT Jun 27, 2024, 10:35:07 AM CDT

 Protect your family from insect-borne illnesses

-Reported cases of disease from mosquito, tick and flea bites have tripled since 2004.
+Reported cases of disease from mosquito, tick and flea bites doubled from 2001 to 2023.
 Take steps to keep your family healthy.

 Share: